 - Keep an eye on your statements.
 Better yet – use tools that give you real time account notifications and management of your cards.
-Waterford offers Personal Mobile Banking and My Mobile Money which let you do just that.
-With My Mobile Money you can even set spend limits and merchant restrictions so that your card can’t be used unless you authorize it.
-Learn more about My Mobile Money here.
+Waterford offers Personal Mobile Banking and Card Valet which let you do just that.
+With Card Valet you can even set spend limits and merchant restrictions so that your card can’t be used unless you authorize it.
+Learn more about Card Valet here.

 The best takeaway we can leave you with is always think before you click.
 If something seems suspicious to you, avoid it.
 It only takes a second to compromise your information online and fraudsters are eager to make their holidays brighter with your money.